Skip to main content

 Square One Skateboards, Topeka.
 1980s.

 That experience broke something in me and fixed something at the same time.
-It made me obsessive about one question: why do good businesses built by good people end up worth nothing when it's time to move on?
+It made me focused about one question: Why do good businesses built by good people end up worth nothing when it's time to move on?

 The Demons in the Basement